craigsned/dwlogtomail/README.md

 fulllog calculates distance and bearing to the source station, append distance and bearing as compass cardinal and outputs to html formatted email.
 It is intended to run once a day to email the Direwolf log file in an easier to read format.

-dxalert-01.py ilters the result by distance (I set greater than 90 miles) and time received (I set within the last 30 minutes) and sends the filtered results to email.
-The idea behind dxalert=01 is to have a form of alerting when there is a propagation "lift" on amateur VHF band.
-As such, if the filter returns values dxalert-01 also creates a text file, the content of which is transmitted by the radio as an APRS Bulletin (BLN) message.
-This is picked up using a CBEACON in Direwolf.conf running every 15 minutes.
-If the DW Text file does not exist, the CBEACON fails, but this causes no issues to Direwolf and can be safely ignored.
-Once triggered by CBEACON the bulletin message stops after 90 minutes.
-This is achieved by the script deleting the DW Text file.

-Both files are best run automatically using CRON.
-I set dxalert-01 file to run every 10 minutes.
-To prevent emails being sent every 10 minutes once triggered, the script writes a timestamp to a text file as each email is sent.
-The script then reads the last time from the text file and does not send another email if the time threshold has not been reached (I set every 30 minutes).
-The content of the DW Text file (set in the code) must conform to APRS message packet format - See APRS 101
+📡 APRS DX Alert Script — Summary
+This Python script monitors your Direwolf APRS log file for long-distance packet receptions and automatically sends an email alert when stations are heard beyond a specified range.
+🧭 Core Functionality:
+- Reads the daily Direwolf log file from /var/log/direwolf/YYYY-MM-DD.log
+- Extracts latitude and longitude from each packet (or substitutes your RX QTH if missing)
+- Calculates distance and bearing from your RX station using geodesic math
+- Filters for stations heard within the last 30 minutes and more than 90 miles away
+- Determines compass direction (e.g., NE, SSW) from your QTH to the remote station
+- Formats the filtered data into an HTML table for email presentation
+- Throttles email alerts to avoid sending more than one every 30 minutes
+- Writes a short DX message to a local file (dwtext.txt) if a new alert is triggered
+- Sends an email via SMTP to your configured recipients

+🛡 Reliability Features:
+- Automatically deletes stale dwtext.txt files older than 90 minutes
+- Skips processing if the log file doesn’t exist
+- Skips sending if no qualifying DX entries are found
+- Uses timezone-aware datetime handling to avoid timestamp errors

+📤 Email Output:
+- Subject: xxx APRS DX report
+- Includes a link to your dashboard if you have one.
+- Lists all stations heard today that exceed the distance threshold
+- Notes that timestamps are in UTC

 Email is set up to run through a gmail account using an app password.
-See - https://support.google.com/mail/answer/185833?hl=en-GB for further information on this. email could easily be set up using other providers.
+See - https://support.google.com/mail/answer/185833?hl=en-GB for further information on this.
+Email could easily be set up using other providers.

 Pre-requisites.